shaikhabbas/abbas_assesment/README.md

   composer install
 ```

 Next, Create Database After running MAMP,XAMPP or Laragon which ever server you're using, open phpmyadmin, create a db there.
+SQL db dump is also added in the repo for more clearity named as abbas_test.sql.

 Next, Environment Configuration, Copy the example .env file and configure it: